CrayLabs/SmartSim/doc/experiment.rst

 and resources with a SmartSim ``Model``.
 In this case, the database is deployed on the same compute hosts as a Model instance defined by the user.
-In this deployment, the database is not connected together in a cluster and each shard of the database is addressed individually by the processes running on that compute host.
+In this deployment, the database is not connected together in a cluster and the database is addressed by the process running on that compute host.
 Essentially, this means that you have N independent databases, where N is the number of compute nodes assigned to the application.
 The colocated deployment strategy for the Orchestrator